Alliance: When tolerance of ambiguity becomes a lack of ambition

 However, she went on: “Actually, we are the group of people they should be interested in.
 Because if there’s ever a Border poll, we’re the group who will make the key decision.
 Nationalists will vote nationalist, and Unionists will vote unionist, and it will be the people who haven’t made up their minds yet who will decide what actually happens.
 So we’re the group of people who they should be most interested in because we’re going to be the ones who will be the deciding factor.”

 All well and good, but precisely what are the factors that would induce APNI voters to vote one way or the other?
-And why would most southern voters take a huge interest in the APNI when it is exclusively focused on domestic NI issues and has shown no interest in registering as a political party in the south or competing for votes or attention here.
-The lack of interest has been reciprocal.
+And why would most southern voters take a huge interest in the APNI when it is almost exclusively focused on domestic NI issues and has shown no interest in registering as a political party in the south or competing for votes or attention there.
+Has the lack of interest not been reciprocal?

 Alliance has made much play of its support for the GFA and its provisions for “parity of esteem” for those of either a nationalist or unionist persuasion.
 But what about those in the south who are neither nationalist nor unionist in narrow political terms, but who believe that the future prosperity of all on this island is best served by both north and south working much more closely together in the short term, and greater infrastructural, economic, and political integration in the longer term?

 As the economic well being of Northern Ireland gradually declines relative to both southern Ireland and England, does the APNI not owe it to its own supporters to map out alternative futures for Northern Ireland and what those might look like under either Irish or British Sovereignty?
-You can’t deliver on the domestic bread and butter issues if Northern Ireland’s finances continue to deteriorate under British sovereignty but any Irish alternative badly needs to be spelled out in much more detail for voters to be able to judge its merits.
+You can’t deliver on the domestic bread and butter issues if Northern Ireland’s finances continue to deteriorate under British sovereignty but if any Irish alternative badly needs to be spelled out in much more detail for voters to be able to judge its merits.

 If Naomi wants to spur much more southern interest in APNI supporters, one way she could do so is to start the process of mapping out precisely what it would take to make Irish sovereignty look much more attractive to them.
 Precisely what would they require to even consider voting for a United Ireland?